dotnet/csharplang/README.md

 ## Language Specification

-It is our plan to move the C# Language Specification into Markdown, and draft it in the `spec` folder.
+It is our plan to move the C# Language Specification into Markdown, and draft it in the [spec](spec) folder.
 The spec drafts will eventually be standardized and published by ECMA.
+The folder currently contains an unofficial Markdown version of the C# 6.0 specification for convenience.

 ## Implementation